mavera12/EHR/Other-Areas.md

 * **Cost** files contain costs for different types of Encounters, Procedures, Medications, and Immunizations. https://github.com/synthetichealth/synthea/wiki/Cost-Data

 # Abridged Example for Shrewsbury, Shropshire, United Kingdom

+Configuration files for this example can be found in the [Synthea-International](https://github.com/synthetichealth/synthea-international) repository, in the `example` folder.
+If you create configuration files for other locations, please consider submitting those to the Synthea-International repository.

 ## Demographic Data
 Districting and addresses in the United Kingdom differ from the United States.
 Let's start with the **demographics** file: